 You can continue to receive Georgia workers’ compensation benefits even if you move outside the state.

-At the law firm of Hilley & Frieder, P.C., we have successfully represented numerous traveling employees based in Georgia who suffered on-the-job injuries while in other states.
+At the law firm of Hilley & Frieder, P.C., our workers’ compensation lawyers have successfully represented numerous traveling employees based in Georgia who suffered on-the-job injuries while in other states.
 We are highly knowledgeable about applicable laws and claims procedures, and how to overcome claim denials and premature termination of benefits by workers’ compensation insurance companies.

 We successfully recovered dependency benefits for the dependents of a worker who had traveled outside of Georgia for work and was found dead in his hotel room.

-If you have questions about your claim or any other aspect of the workers’ compensation system, contact our firm for a free consultation.
+If you have questions about your workers’ comp claim or any other aspect of the workers’ compensation system, contact our firm for a free consultation.

 Most activities of employees traveling outside the state are covered by workers’ compensation insurance, but there are exceptions.
 For the purposes of filing a workers’ compensation claim, you are considered a Georgia employee if: